forcepusher/FullscreenWindowTemplate/README.md

 # FullscreenWindowTemplate
-Unity WebGL template that scales to the entire browser/container window at constant rendering pixel count (think of constant resolution).
+Unity WebGL template that scales to the entire browser/container window at constant rendering pixel count (think of constant resolution, but not quite that).
+It's designed to achieve consistent performance while running the game on devices with unbalanced screen-resolution/GPU combination.
+Besides, it's simple and made for easy modding.
+Show me what you've got.

 1. Copy WebGLTemplates folder into the Assets folder.
 2. Go to Edit -> Project Settings -> Player -> WebGL -> Resolution and Presentation -> WebGL Template.